Kurnool: Demographics

-As per final data of 2011 census, Kurnool urban agglomeration had a population of 484,327, making it the fifth largest city in the state of Andhra Pradesh.
+As per final data of the 2011 census, the Kurnool City had a population of 425,214, making it the fifth largest city in the state of Andhra Pradesh.
 The literacy rate of Kurnool was 77.37 per cent at the time of the 2011 census.

 Religion

 As per final data of 2011 census, Hindus formed the majority in the Kurnool urban agglomeration.
 Other religious groups found in Kurnool are Muslims, Christians, and Jains.

 Language

 Telugu (67.91%) is the official and most spoken language.
 Urdu (28.17%) and Hindi (1.02%) are also spoken.

 Government and politics

 Kurnool serves as the district headquarters of its Kurnool district.
 The city is administered by Kurnool Municipal Corporation.
+State level Government institutions located in the city include: